 Neighborhood centers are small walk and transit-friendly business clusters within residential neighborhoods that serve the day-to-day retail and service needs of local residents and foster community interaction.
 Neighborhood centers are important to community-wide goals to increase walkability, reduce our carbon footprint, improve human health, and foster neighborhood connections and resiliency.

 Olympia’s Comprehensive Plan identifies 17 general locations for neighborhood centers.
 The existing conditions of these sites vary - from thriving retail centers to vacant or completely undeveloped.

 Despite long-held goals to encourage them, neighborhood centers have not manifested as envisioned over the past 20 years.
 The Olympia Planning Commission (OPC) has sought to find out why, and help create a successful path to achieving this important community goal.

-The Commission gathered input about the public’s desires as well as barriers to neighborhood center development.
-They launched an online questionnaire on OlySpeaks.org and received 668 responses, and interviewed 13 business owners and 8 property owners who have operated a business, designed or developed a neighborhood center in Olympia.
+Work on the neighborhood centers began in 2014 with the Commission gathering input about the public's desires as well as barriers to neighborhood center development.
+They launched an online questionnaire and received 668 responses.
+They also interviewed 13 business owners and 8 property owners who have operated a business, designed or developed a neighborhood center in Olympia.

 Not included in this scope of work:

 - Visioning or master planning for specific neighborhood centers.

 - Regulations that apply to neighborhood centers areas that are located within master planned Urban Villages (Briggs) or Neighborhood Villages (Mill Pond, Woodbury Crossing).
 These villages all have approved master plans.

 Subscribe to receive email updates about this and other planning and development projects on our News & Information page.